porridge/image-duplicate-finder/README.md

 # image-duplicate-finder
-Command-line tool for finding image duplicates
+Command-line tool for finding image duplicates.

+This program is inspired by [findimagedupes](https://github.com/jhnc/findimagedupes) but uses the image comparison algorithm from the [Geeqie](https://github.com/BestImageViewer/geeqie) image browser.

 ## Dependencies